AlejandRicau/ME-396-Group-14-Lightning-Talk/README.md

-# ME-396-Group-14-Lightning-Talk
-* Repo for Lighting Talk
-* Discord Channel is this (temporary): https://discord.gg/fxGvMtq8

-* We will be creating a simple functional version of tetris using the python arcade library.
-* documentation for the library: https://api.arcade.academy/en/latest/
+# ME 396 Group 14 (TBD) Lightning Talk

+This repository contains a small demonstration of a game developed using the arcade framework.
+It is a small clone of tetris.

+*How to Play*

+* Move the piece with the left and right arrow keys.
+* Drop the piece faster with the down arrow key.
+* Rotate the piece with the up arrow key.
+* Store a peice or exchnage with saved piece using teh spacebar.